 We purchase automobile contracts from dealers for a cash price approximating their principal amount, adjusted for an acquisition fee which may either increase or decrease the automobile contract purchase price.
 Those automobile contracts generate cash flow, however, over a period of years.
-As a result, we have been dependent on warehouse credit facilities to purchase automobile contracts, and on the availability of cash from outside sources in order to finance our continuing operations, as well as to fund the portion of automobile contract purchase prices not financed under revolving warehouse credit facilities.
+As a result, we have been dependent on warehouse credit facilities to purchase automobile contracts and on access to the asset-backed securitization market for long-term financing of our portfolio of automobile contracts.
+In addition, from time to time, we have relied on the availability of cash from outside sources in order to finance our continuing operations, as well as to fund the portion of automobile contract purchase prices not financed under revolving warehouse credit facilities.

 The acquisition of automobile contracts for subsequent financing in securitization transactions, and the need to fund spread accounts and initial overcollateralization, if any, and increase credit enhancement levels when those transactions take place, results in a continuing need for capital.
 The amount of capital required is most heavily dependent on the rate of our automobile contract purchases, the required level of initial credit enhancement in securitizations, and the extent to which the previously established trusts and their related spread accounts either release cash to us or capture cash from collections on securitized automobile contracts.
-Of those, the factor most subject to our control is the rate at which we purchase automobile contracts.
+Of those, the factor most subject to our control is the rate at which we acquire automobile contracts.

 We are and may in the future be limited in our ability to purchase automobile contracts due to limits on our capital.
-As of December 31, 2015, we had unrestricted cash of \$19.3 million.
-We had an aggregate of \$103.5 million available under our three \$100 million warehouse credit facilities (subject to available eligible collateral).
-During 2015 we completed three securitizations aggregating \$795.0 million of receivables, and we intend to continue completing securitizations regularly during 2016, although there can be no assurance that we will be able to do so.
+As of December 31, 2016, we had unrestricted cash of \$13.9 million.
+We had an aggregate of \$196.6 million available under our three \$100 million warehouse credit facilities (subject to available eligible collateral).
+During 2016 we completed four securitizations aggregating \$1,197.5 million of receivables, and we intend to continue completing securitizations regularly during 2017, although there can be no assurance that we will be able to do so.
 Our plans to manage our liquidity include maintaining our rate of automobile contract purchases at a level that matches our available capital, and, as appropriate, minimizing our operating costs.
 If we are unable to complete such securitizations, we may be unable to increase our rate of automobile contract purchases, in which case our interest income and other portfolio related income could decrease.